cbrzn/ERC20-polywrap/README.md

-# SimpleStorage Demo Web3API
-A simple starter template that uses a SimpleStorage.sol contract ethereum.
+# Generic ERC20 Polywrap
+Interact with any ERC20 token on any EVM-compatible chain via Polywrap client.

 For more information on how this project works, and a step by step on how to extend its behavior, see the documentation [here](https://docs.web3api.dev/developers/create-as-web3api).

 # How To Run